thycotic/ss-docs/remote-password-changing/minimum-permissions-ad-rpc/index.md

 1. Locate and select the followings in the **Permissions** list:

     - Write lockoutTime
    - Read lockoutTime

-    - Write pwdLastSet
+    - Write lockoutTime
    - Read pwdLastSet

-    - Write UserAccountControl
+    - Write lockoutTime
    - Read UserAccountControl

 1. Click the **Next** button.